nautobot/nautobot-app-ssot/docs/dev/upgrade.md

 ## Set defaults for Optional

-!!! info inline end
+!!! info
-    The `Optional` annotation in Pydantic means that a field can be marked as `None` which may not be correct for text fields where a default value of `""` should be used instead.
+    The `Optional` annotation in Pydantic means that a field can be marked as `None` which may not be correct for text fields declared as `blank=True, null=False`.
+Those fields should use a default value of `""` should be used instead.
 See the [Pydantic documentation](https://docs.pydantic.dev/latest/migration/#required-optional-and-nullable-fields) for more information.

 One of the changes with Pydantic v2 is that any variables that are Optional must have a default value defined.
 This needs to be done on your class attributes like below: